-To make sure that your customers are receiving the best service that your business has to offer, consider creating a bespoke customer service model.
+To make sure that your customers are receiving the best service that your business has to offer, you should consider creating a bespoke customer service model.
 Having this in place will ensure that your staff knows what to do when a complaint comes in and how they can deal with it in a professional manner.

 There isn’t a set customer service model that works for every business.
 Instead, you’ll need to create one that’s specifically for your business, based on how you sell your products (e.g online vs. in-store) and what your company values are.
 Ultimately, the model should focus on increasing customer satisfaction while also reducing the chance of customer dissatisfaction.